Tamar Braxton Dishes Big New Album Details, Will She Sing About Her ‘The Real’ Feud? [Video]

 Calling her upcoming album, which is yet to receive an official title, “the album of [her] life,” Braxton revealed in the interview that she’s been doing a whole lot of soul searching when it comes to finding inspiration for her new music after months of drama.

-Though Tamar did not mention her former The Real co-hosts by name, Braxton seemingly hinting that her feud drama with Adrienne Bailon, Loni Love, Jeannie Mai and Tamera Mowry-Housley following her firing from the daytime talk show last year may be about to make its way into her music.
+Though Tamar did not mention her former The Real co-hosts by name, Braxton seemingly hinting that her feud drama with Adrienne Bailon, Loni Love, Jeannie Mai, and Tamera Mowry-Housley following her firing from the daytime talk show last year may be about to make its way into her music.

 “I was just trying to figure myself out,” Tamar said of what makes her upcoming new music so much more personal than the albums that preceded her being fired from The Real back in May 2016.
 “I just had to realize that I’m my own unique person.
 I have to accept myself for who I am, flaws and all, and I’m comfortable with it now.”